 National Native American Heritage Month

-This year’s theme is “Serving with Honor, Pride and Devotion.”
+theme is “Serving with Honor, Pride and Devotion.”

 knowledge and rich traditions in art, folk tales, literature, religion, language

-and American history, which continue to thrive in Native American communities
+and American history, which continue to thrive in Native American communities and

-with their lives.
 Historically, Native Americans have the highest record of service per capita compared

 to other ethnic groups.

-According to the U.S. Department of Interior, the United States has 566
+According to the U.S. Department of Interior, the United States has 566 federally

-more other races, according to the U.S. Census Bureau.
+according to the U.S. Census Bureau.

-As we commemorate the contributions and heritage of Native Americans, we also
+As we commemorate the contributions and heritage of Native Americans, we also recommit

-represented 1.4 percent of VA’s total permanent workforce.
+of VA’s total permanent workforce.

-For further information about
+For further information about VA's American Indian and

-the VA American Indian Alaska Native Program, contact the
+Alaska Native Employment Program, contact the